 Appeals must explain any mitigating circumstances that prevented the student from successfully completing their coursework and must be accompanied by supporting documentation.
 Some examples of mitigating circumstances are medical issues, mental health issues, death in the family, birth of a child, divorce/separation.

 The appeal must also explain why the circumstances no longer exist and what the student will do to ensure that they will meet Satisfactory Academic Progress standards in the future.

-Appeals can take up to 2 weeks to review.
-It is the responsibility of the student to submit an appeal in a timely manner if they wish to have their ineligibility reconsidered and aid reinstated for subsequent semesters.
+Appeals must be received at least four weeks prior to the end of the term in order to be considered for reinstatement for the current term, appeals can take up to two weeks to review.
+It is the responsibility of the student to submit an appeal in a timely manner if they wish to have their ineligibility reconsidered and aid reinstated.

-Any student request denials can be sent to the Vice President of Instruction for re-appeal.
+By student request, any student appeal, denied, can be sent to the Vice President of Student Services for review.
 The decision of the Vice President is final.

 How Satisfactory Academic Progress is Measured

 Defined as any credit hours for which a student is registered at the census date for the class.

 Defined as any class for which a student has received credit.
 Grades of A,B,C,D, S, S/A, S/B, and S/C are considered earned.

 Defined as any class a student has attempted but did not receive credit for.
 Grades of F, U, I, W, AW, Z, U/D, U/F, SP, and AU are considered incomplete credit hours.

 Students are responsible for notifying the Financial Aid Office of grade changes that affect their SAP standing.
 Check the college catalog for change of grade information.